JaquJaqu/sequence_tagging/README.md

 mkdir model_germeval
 ```

-Then, we need to create and adjust a configuration file.
-For this, we can use the configuration template ( [config.template](https://github.com/riedlma/sequence_tagging/blob/master/config.template)) and copy it to the model folder:
+Then, we create the configuration file.
+For this, we use the configuration template ( [config.template](https://github.com/riedlma/sequence_tagging/blob/master/config.template)) and copy it to the model folder:

 ```
 cp config.template model_germeval
 ```

-Additionally, all parameters that have as value *TODO* need to be adjusted.
-Using the current setting, we adjust following parameters:
+At least, all parameters that have as value *TODO* need to be adjusted.
+Using the current setting, we adjust following parameters (a more detailed description of the configuration is found [here](#parameters-in-the-configuration-file)):

 ```
 [PATH]